sirgwain/advent-of-code/README.md

 ```

 ## inputs

-inputs are downloaded automatically if an `AOC_SESSION` env var is set.
+Inputs are downloaded automatically if an `AOC_SESSION` env var is set.
 You can also create a `.env` file for the environment variable

 ```zsh
 export AOC_SESSION=53616c7....